slightlycommonzach/.emacs.d/README.md

 ## Installation

-**.NET**

-This Emacs configuration is primarily plug and play, but there are some quirks that I could not find a way to incorporate to be installed from Lisp so these are 2 things you may wish to do:

-If you wish to take advantage of .NET support for the C# language, you'll have to run (below) and approve the installation size:

- `M-x omnisharp-install-server`

 **Flyspell**

 Another common error that you might come across when trying to take advantage of Flyspell is an error in "en_US".